-Atlanta Divorce Attorney Jeffery Cleghorn has assisted countless clients during some of the most difficult times of their lives.
+Atlanta Divorce Attorney John DiNatale counsels his clients at some of the most difficult times in their lives.
 He understands that when life-changing issues are at stake, you need the best and brightest legal counsel in your corner.

-From the moment you walk in the door at Kitchens New Cleghorn, LLC, rest assured that you will have the best and brightest representation available.
-As head of the Family Law and Litigation practices, Attorney Cleghorn brings to the table a wealth of knowledge and experience on Georgia divorce and family law.
-If you’d like more information on Jeff Cleghorn and our Divorce & Family Law practice:
+From the moment you walk in the door at Kitchens New Cleghorn, you will have the best and brightest representation available.
+As head of the Family Law and Litigation practices, Attorney DiNatale brings to the table a wealth of knowledge and experience on Atlanta divorce and family law.
+If you’d like more information on Attorney DiNatale and our Divorce & Family Law practice:

 - Visit our Client Reviews Page and read what former clients say about us.

 - Check out our Credentials for yourself on our Atlanta Attorney Bios Page.

 - Watch our Atlanta Family Law Lectures on our Videos Page.